greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_TABLE.html.md

     A primary key constraint is simply a combination of a unique constraint and a not-null constraint.

     Greenplum Database automatically creates a `UNIQUE` index for each `UNIQUE` or `PRIMARY KEY` constraint to enforce uniqueness.
-Thus, it is not necessary to create an index explicitly for primary key columns. `UNIQUE` and `PRIMARY KEY` constraints are not allowed on append-optimized tables because the `UNIQUE` indexes that are created by the constraints are not allowed on append-optimized tables.
+Thus, it is not necessary to create an index explicitly for primary key columns.

     Foreign key constraints are not supported in Greenplum Database.